Aicha McKenzie: Career

-AMCK Dance is the exclusive agency providing talent for the MTV EMA shows for over 10 years.
-They regularly work with artists such as Dua Lipa, Beyonce, Ariana Grande, Kanye West, Madonna and Janet Jackson.
+AMCK Dance is the exclusive agency providing talent for the MTV EMA shows for over 15 years.
+They regularly work with artists such as Dua Lipa, Beyonce, Rihanna, Kendrick Lamar, Madonna and Janet Jackson.
 McKenzie's first major project was Kanye West's 'Golddigger' promotional campaign which was featured in the 2006 Brit Awards.
 McKenzie worked on the Christian Louboutin's 20th Anniversary hologram film with Dita Von Teese which was showcased in London in 2012, as well as choreographing fashion shows as part of London Fashion Week.

 McKenzie was also responsible for choreographing 300 Olympic dancers during the London 2012 Olympic Games at the beach volleyball, gymnastics, taekwondo and boxing venues.
 She was also the choreographer for the MTV European Music Awards for several years.
-McKenzie also choreographed the opening ceremony for the 2015 Rugby World Cup Final at Twickenham.
+McKenzie also choreographed the opening ceremony for the 2015 Rugby World Cup final at Twickenham.
+In 2022 she was a resident choreographer at the Commonwealth Games Birmingham for the beach volleyball, gymnastics, badminton and basketball venues.

 AMCK MODELS was the first male-based modelling agency in London.
 They have secured campaigns with designers such as Givenchy, Burberry, Alexander McQueen and Prada.
 AMCK challenges the industries perception of what male beauty means today, and focus on signing boys that eschew stereotypes.

 In 2017, AMCK Fit was also launched, acting as a wellness concierge service to the creative industries.
 They have hosted events with companies including Vogue House, Soho House and Sony Music.

 McKenzie has made many TV appearances as a judge on MTV reality dance shows MTV Shakedown and Sweet Sixteen, ITV's Dancing on Ice, Britains Next Top Model, Trouble TV's Bump and Grind, Extreme Makeover and the BBC's The Best in Town.

 In 2020, Aicha McKenzie received her Breath Coach Accreditation, and teaches breath techniques via Instagram and Zoom.

 On 22.2.22, AMCK Group launched a collection of 222 NFTs featuring a selection of AMCK talent.
 Each talent featured will receive royalties from the sale of their artwork in perpetuity.
 Symbolically, pieces from the 22.2.22: Genesis collection were put on sale for £250 - around the traditional day rate for a dancer.